Intentional change starts with longing and imagination.

 Post-grief optimism is my specialty.

-We can face the reality of our future with our eyes and hearts wide open, and funnel the power of our pain into developing resilience and connection.
+We can face the reality of our future with our eyes and hearts wide open, and funnel the power of our pain into connecting and building resilience.

 While there is plenty of personal work to do on our journey forward, creating together is essential for expanding our commitment to adaptation.